Mahmouddd555/Image-Editor/README.md

 ## Author

+Mahmoud Ahmed
-Mahmoud Ahmed - Student at the Faculty of Computers and Artificial Intelligence at Cairo University.
+[Student at the Faculty of Computers and Artificial Intelligence at Cairo University]